silx-kit/silx/doc/source/virtualenv.rst

     python

-If you don't have Qt, use:
+If you don't have PyQt, use:

 .. code-block:: bash

     WITH_QT_TEST=False python

-..
-FIXME: if pyqt works, remove WITH_QT_TEST=False

 Run the test suite using: